rafidudekula0009/multimodulepoc/readme.md

 1. Right click on the parent project (businessplatfrm) -> New -> Maven Module
 2. Select Parent as businessplatfrm, provide name for your module (dealer/seller)
-3. Select archetype as spring-mvc and click on Finish and your module will be created and respective conf in the parent pom will be added as below
+3. Select archetype as spring-mvc and click on Finish and your module will be created and respective conf in the parent pom will be added as below.